Anas16278/Connected-Car-Telemetry-Dashboard/README.md

-A prototype project simulating real-time vehicle data collection (speed, engine health, GPS) and transmitting it to a cloud-based dashboard for analysis.
-Designed to demonstrate applications in predictive maintenance, driver insights, and remote diagnostics.
+A NEW prototype project I have  simulated real-time vehicle data collection (speed, engine health, GPS) and transmitting it to a cloud-based dashboard for analysis.
+I then Designed applications in predictive maintenance, driver insights, and remote diagnostics.
+Download all required files to try it out